 Check out some of the awards our water has won!
 Clearbrook residents get some of the best water in the world delivered straight to their homes and businesses.

 Nearly every year, we enter our water in the Berkeley Springs International Water Tasting competition, which is the largest and longest running event of its kind in the world.
 The event is often referred to as the Academy Awards of water tasting.
 In fact, countries from all over send in their best water to compete in various categories.
-We have won best tasting Municipal Water four times in the past and we look forward to adding to our trophy case.
+We have won best tasting Municipal Water five times in the past and we look forward to adding to our trophy case.
 We take great pride in monitoring and caring for the water we provide.

 Our water is entered in the Municipal Water Division, so a gold medal would indicate “World’s Best Municipal Water”.